stierma1/free-background-remover/README.md

 ## Features

+- Support U2NetP (bundled and default) and Isnet general use models for background inference processing
 - Supports multiple dithering methods for mask post-processing.
 - Handles batch processing of images from a specified input directory.
 - Outputs images with removed backgrounds to a specified directory.